 Debt mediation services are designed to reduce stress, provide guidance, protect your interest, and handle communications with your lenders.

 If you can no longer pay your debts, it may be time to hire a debt mediation company to negotiate on your behalf.
-Knowing the difference between an average and a good mediator can have a huge impact.
+Knowing the difference between a great mediator and just an average one can have a huge impact on your results.
 Any company you hire should have a lot of experience in dealing with lenders.

-Before you enroll in a debt mediation program, it is important to understand its benefits and drawbacks.
+Before you enroll in a debt mediation program, it’s important to understand its benefits and drawbacks.

 • It may help you successfully negotiate with lenders for a reduction in principal.
 This may lower the total debt you owe and make it easier for you to pay off your debt.